run-llama/llama_index/docs/how_to/integrations/vector_stores.md

 ## Using a Vector Store as an Index

-LlamaIndex also supports different vector stores as the backend for `GPTVectorStoreIndex`.
+LlamaIndex also supports different vector stores as the storage backend for `GPTVectorStoreIndex`.

 Detailed API reference is [found here](/reference/indices/vector_store.rst).